karkaratz/pyflask/README.md

 From /installation run <pre> python hello.py </pre> and connect on port 5000 using your browser or any other client.

-If you jus want to run the image: <pre> docker pull karkaratz/pyflask:1.0 </pre>
+If you just want to run the image: <pre> docker pull karkaratz/pyflask:1.0 </pre>